 You can apply for a new card HERE.
 This card currently can access eBooks and eAudiobooks as well as most of our online resources.
-We are working to get these cards access to all of our online resources and these will not expire during this period while the library is closed.
+We are working to get these cards access to all of our online resources and these will not expire during this period while Library hours are limited.

 I put my book in the book drop, why is it still showing on my account?

 Please allow several days from the time you return an item to the time when it is removed from your account.
 Data on COVID-19 continues to evolve - we are currently quarantining for 7 days out of an abundance of caution.
 If your returned item still appears on your account after 7 days, please call for assistance during the phone hours listed above.

 What about the Link item I have checked out?
 Will I receive a fine if it is returned late?

-No, there are not late fees for Link items returned after their due date.
+No, at this time there are no late fees for Link items returned after their due date.
 Where possible, the library has renewed Link items.
 A small number of items could not be renewed due to system technical issues.
 For those items, please keep the book and return it once the library is open again.
 If an overdue Link item is preventing you from using the library’s digital resources, you may create a temporary online card, using the instructions above, to access digital resources.